Skip to main content

 MLA Academic Format

 This is the style to follow for essay writing in MLA style.
 At the top left of the page, put a heading with your name on the top line, your professor's name on the second line, the title of the course on the third line, and the date on the last line.
-Keep a one-inch margin on all sides of the page (this is the default setting in Micorsoft Word).
+Keep a one-inch margin on all sides of the page.
+(This is the default setting in Microsoft Word).
 Then put a title below the heading.
 The title of your essay should not be in bold, italicized, or in quotation marks.
 The title should be centered on the page and capitalized correctly.
 Double-space your essay using the double-spacing function under “Paragraph Format” in Microsoft Word.
 Do not press return twice to double-space.
 Use size 12-point font and Times New Roman style.
 Indent each paragraph using the Tab key on the computer keyboard.
+For a demonstration of how to format your essay in MLA format, watch this video.

 Here is an example of a properly formatted heading.
 Please note that this heading appears only on the first page of your essay.